michelfernandez/cove/site/content/english/pricing.md

   >}}
   {{% markdown %}}
   ## Enterprise
-  For large companies with the highest demands on service and flexibility.
+  For large companies with the highest requirements for service and flexibility.
   {{% /markdown %}}
   {{< /pricing-card >}}
   {{< pricing-highlights title=Highlights >}}